jeremytammik/tbc/a/2021_di_model_checker.md

 ####<a name="7"></a> Free Will

-As a scientifically and technically minded person, I often find philosophical pondering too vague.
+As a scientifically and technically minded person, I often find philosophical pondering rather vague.
-I was therefore very please to read the interesting and very precise analytical philosophical discussion on [Dennett vs Sapolsky on free will: A clash over different claims?](https://philosophy.stackexchange.com/questions/106926/dennett-vs-sapolsky-on-free-will-a-clash-over-different-claims?utm_source=iterable&utm_medium=email&utm_campaign=the-overflow-newsletter), comparing the volition and predetermination of a boulder crashing down a mountain and a skier who skis down the mountain.
+I was therefore very pleased to read the interesting and very precise analytical philosophical discussion on [Dennett vs Sapolsky on free will: A clash over different claims?](https://philosophy.stackexchange.com/questions/106926/dennett-vs-sapolsky-on-free-will-a-clash-over-different-claims?utm_source=iterable&utm_medium=email&utm_campaign=the-overflow-newsletter), comparing the volition and predetermination of a boulder crashing down a mountain and a skier who skis down the mountain, including the possible influence of quantum mechanical effects.